-In the 2017 hurricane season, there are a number of storms affecting the Southeastern United States.
-Points of Light’s disaster services team is currently supporting first responder organizations, like FEMA and the American Red Cross, connecting with Voluntary Organizations Active in Disaster chapters across the United States to assess the situation, and coordinating with our affiliates and partner organizations in the affected areas.
-All disasters are local, and members of the Points of Light HandsOn Network are the local experts in volunteer management.
-The team is mobilizing people and organizations to give their time, talent and resources to meet critical needs in the disaster response and recovery efforts for Hurricane Harvey and Hurricane Irma.
+In 2017, a series of catastrophic storms, earthquakes and wildfires devastated areas of the United States, Mexico and the Caribbean.
+Points of Light’s disaster services team is supporting first responder organizations, connecting with Voluntary Organizations Active in Disaster chapters to assess the damage, and coordinating with our affiliates and partner organizations in the affected areas.
+Members of the Points of Light global network serve as the local experts in volunteer management.
+Together, our teams are mobilizing people and organizations to give their time, talent and resources in the disaster response and recovery efforts for Hurricanes Harvey, Irma and Maria, the earthquakes in Mexico, and the wildfires in Northern California.

 Complete our Disaster Resource Survey to share the skills and resources that your organization could share and your ideas for collaborations with others.
 This will allow us to have one repository of opportunities to coordinate member interests.